Utricularia laciniata

 Utricularia laciniata is a small, probably annual, carnivorous plant that belongs to the genus Utricularia.
 U. laciniata is endemic to Brazil, where it is only known from Goiás and Minas Gerais.
-It grows as a terrestrial plant in damp, sandy or gravelly soils at altitudes from 1000 m to 1300 m.
+It grows as a terrestrial plant in damp, sandy or gravelly soils at elevations from 1000 m to 1300 m.
 It flowers between January and May in its native range.
 U. laciniata was originally described and published by Augustin Saint-Hilaire and Frédéric de Girard in 1838.